zukunft/zukunft.com/docs/code_functions_all.md

     \-- api_array - section for function api_array not yet defined that it should be api in /sandbox/sandbox_typed.php
     \-- type_id - section for function type_id not yet defined that it should be set and get in /sandbox/sandbox_typed.p hp
+    \-- order error - order of section construct and map has difference at to_url_array should be before api_mapper
 \-- sandbox_value
     \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /sandbox/san dbox_value.php